codalab/codalab-worksheets/docs/Code-Overview.md

 python3 test_runner.py unittest
 ```

-If you would only like to run specific tests, for example the REST API tests,
+If you would only like to run specific tests, for example just the worker tests,
 on your host machine (for faster iteration), you can run:

 ```
-nosetests tests.unit.rest
+nosetests tests.unit.worker
 ```

+Note that running the actual REST API tests won't work if you're running it locally using
+`nosetests`; they need to be run on the actual Docker container using the `test_runner.py`
+command mentioned previously.
+The other tests should work, though.

 #### End-to-end tests